 Students who graduate from accredited high schools may be admitted if their academic records, recommendations and other application elements indicate promise of success at Southwestern.
 Southwestern University strongly recommends that all students present a minimum of 18 academic units from their secondary school work.
-In addition to graduation from an accredited high school, it is strongly recommended that students present, four years of English, four years of mathematics, four years of social science and/or history, three years of science, two years of a foreign language, and one year of an academic elective from the above-mentioned areas.
+In addition to graduation from an accredited high school, it is strongly recommended that students present four years of English, four years of mathematics, four years of social science and/or history, three years of science, two years of a foreign language, and one year of an academic elective from the above-mentioned areas.
 Southwestern's academic merit scholarship requirements normally require the same 18 academic unit foundation for consideration.

-Applicants may submit the SAT or the ACT as part of their admission and merit scholarship review or may choose to apply test score optional and participate in a required interview for test optional students.
-Traditionally, Homeschool and international students must submit test scores.
-For consideration in our competitive Brown and Garey, a standardized test score must be submitted.
-For the 2020-2021 Academic year, testing will be optional for all populations and for all scholarships.
-An interview will be required in its place.
+Applicants may submit the SAT or the ACT as part of their admission and merit scholarship review or may choose to apply test score optional and participate in the required interview for test optional students.
+Testing is optional for all populations and for all scholarships; an interview will be required in its place.